Gabès

-Gabès (/ˈɡɑːbɛs/, /UKalsoˈɡɑːbɪs/; قابس), also spelled Cabès, Cabes, Kabes, Gabbs and Gaps, is the capital city of the Gabès Governorate in Tunisia.
-It is located on the coast of the Gulf of Gabès.
-With a population of 152,921, Gabès is the 6th largest Tunisian city.
-Gabes is 327 km away from Tunis and 113 km away from Sfax.
+Gabès (/ˈɡɑːbɛs/, /UKalsoˈɡɑːbɪs/; قابس), also spelled Cabès, Cabes, and Kabes, is the capital of the Gabès Governorate in Tunisia.
+Situated on the coast of the Gulf of Gabès, the city has a population of 167,863, making it the 6th largest city in Tunisia.
+Located 327 km southeast of Tunis and 113 km from Sfax, Gabès lies at the delta of the Wadi Qabis, which originates 10 kilometers upstream at Ras al-Oued and serves as its primary water source.

+Historically, the town was a Carthaginian settlement known as Tacapae before falling under Roman control.
+It was later ruined during the 7th-century Arab invasion but was recovered by Sidi Boulbaba, a revered companion of the Prophet Muhammad and a patron of the town.
+Although it experienced decline under the Ottomans, Gabès saw significant growth under French rule from 1881 to 1955, with the development of key infrastructure, including a railway, road network, and port.
+During World War II, the city served as the headquarters for Germany's Afrika Korps until British and French forces retook it in 1943.

+Today, Gabès is a thriving commercial hub and oasis, with industries spanning fishing, agriculture, textiles, cement, brick manufacturing, and petrochemicals.
+Tourism also contributes to its economy, making it an important center in southern Tunisia.

 History

 Etymology

-Takapes, the ancient name of Gabès, is a Numidian (Berber) toponym.
-Later, the prefix "Ta" (meaning "to" in Berber) was dropped, and the place became known as Kapes.
+Takapes, the ancient name of Gabès, is a Punic Numidian (Berber) toponym.
+Later, the prefix "Ta" (meaning "the" in Punic) was dropped, and the place became known as Kapes.
 As in Arabic the sound /p/ is unknown, Kapes became known as Kabes, and later known as Gabès.

 Roman period

 Gabès is the ancient Tacapae or Tacape (Τακάπη in Ancient greek) or Tacapes of the Roman province of Tripolitania.

 Strabo refers to this city as an important entrepot of the Lesser Syrtis.
 Pliny (18.22) remarks that the waters of a copious fountain at Tacape were divided among the cultivators according to a system where each had the use of the water during a certain interval of time.